MacGyver (2016 TV series) season 5: Cancellation and future

 Following the series finale, Macer shared her plans for a sixth season in an interview.
 The planned sixth season would have included a Black Hawk Down-style episode centered around Tran's character, Desi, and her presumed dead ex-fiancé, Evan.
 This storyline would have allowed a romance between MacGyver and Riley, the characters of Till and Mays, respectively; who would have gotten together early in the sixth season.
 In 2022 Lenkov also shared his original plans for a fifth season finale that also would have set up a sixth season.
 In a rough scriptment for the fifth season finale, titled "Biometric + Compass + Paperclip + Family + Goodbye", the episode would have featured a time jump to the year 2035 that introduced the future son of MacGyver and Riley.
 The time jump would have also led to a relationship between MacGyver and Riley early in the sixth season.
-In Macer's version of the sixth season Desi and Evan would have began a relationship; Riley then would have attempted to resign from the Phoenix Foundation, causing a fight between MacGyver and Riley that led to their first kiss.
+In Macer's version of the sixth season Desi and Evan would have begun a relationship; Riley then would have attempted to resign from the Phoenix Foundation, causing a fight between MacGyver and Riley that led to their first kiss.
 Other storylines for Macer's sixth season would have included Cusick's and Arfwedson's characters having a child; further exploration of the parents of Hires' character; and Eaton's character assigning Riley to an undercover project.